developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 ### barTextStyle

 Used to specify the style of the text of all buttons of that particular ButtonBar.
 All buttons in that particular ButtonBar will have the same style.
-Allowed values are: `bold`, `bolditalic`, `italic` and `normal`.
+Permitted values: `bold`, `bolditalic`, `italic`, `normal`.

 #### Example